 This API is fully documented within the online help provided with the product Araxis Merge is without a doubt the best file- and folder-differencing program that I have discovered to date –and it’s now an integral part of my day.
 Currently, Araxis Merge does integrate with some configuration management applications such as Rational Clear Case.
 However, according to the Araxis Merge Web site, Microsoft Visual SourceSafe currently does not allow for the integration of third-party compare and merge utilities.
 The only thing I can think of that would improve Araxis Merge would be if it were to fully integrate into the VS.NET environment.

-On my last two projects Araxis Merge has been a true life-saver, enabling me to compare the code that appears in the Microsoft Word document for the chapter with the equivalent code that appears in the VS.NET solution found on the book’s CD by simply cutting and pasting the corresponding method or class into Araxis Merge using the editing features already in place.
+On my last two projects Araxis Merge has been a true life-saver, enabling me to compare the code that appears in the Microsoft Word document for the chapter with the equivalent code that is displayed in the VS.NET solution found on the book’s CD by just cutting and pasting the corresponding method or class into Araxis Merge using the editing features already in place.
 Araxis Merge is available as a small download, allowing you to experience these and other great features for 30 days.
 I highly encourage you to check it out.

-This program better for mac users, it has 21 day trial version.
+This program better for Mac users, it has 21 day trial version.
 You can try it for free and look what is is better for you.

 Here is Guiffy with a diff of two code files which are the same, pretty much what you would expect.
 The syntax highlighting is well done:

 To test Archive Compare I compared the .zip files of two different versions of the Guiffy installer.
 File selection shares the same dialog as the Folder Compare and works like you would expect.